BlackBerry launches service to manage Android, Apple devices

-TORONTO BlackBerry launched a service on Tuesday allowing government agencies and corporate clients to secure and manage devices powered by Google Inc's Android platform and Apple Inc's iOS operating system.
+TORONTO BlackBerry (BBRY.O) launched a service on Tuesday allowing government agencies and corporate clients to secure and manage devices powered by Google Inc's (GOOG.O) Android platform and Apple Inc's (AAPL.O) iOS operating system.

 The long-anticipated offering, which BlackBerry had said would come out around mid-year, could help the company sell high-margin services to its large clients even if many, or all, of their workers are using smartphones made by its competitors.